matthajec/my-create-react-app/README.md

 # My Create React App
 A react boilerplate.
-You can directly import sass/scss files without compiling them into css.
+You can directly import sass/scss files without compiling them into css.\
+To use this run `git clone https://github.com/matthajec/my-create-react-app [directory to copy to]` in terminal

 ### Available Scripts
 ### `npm start`